A technical problem has been discovered in the Kela’s remote services More information

 If you are laid off temporarily, you can get unemployment benefits from your unemployment fund or from Kela.
 Being laid off temporarily, or furloughed, means that you do not work and are not paid, but your employment contract remains in force.
 The temporary lay-off may be for a specific period of time or until further notice.

 If you are a member of an unemployment fund and meet a specified work requirement, follow the instructions of your unemployment fund to apply for an earnings-related unemployment allowance.

 How to apply for unemployment benefits from Kela if you are laid off temporarily:

 - Register with the TE Services as an unemployed jobseeker by the first day of the lay-off.
 Unemployment benefits cannot be paid out unless you are registered as an unemployed jobseeker.
 The TE Services will issue a statement to Kela on your right to unemployment benefits.

 - Apply for unemployment benefits online.
-Log in to the e-service using your online bank credentials or a mobile ID.
 Please note that the e-service is available in Finnish and Swedish only.

 - Scan or take a photo of any supporting documents and send them online.

 - You may wish to write a cover note if the document you are sending is relevant to several different benefits.